 After that, you should complete a leavers form.
 You can apply for a transcript of the credits you have gained at Leeds which you will need to provide to your new University as a record of your prior learning.

-Your new University will inform the Student Loans Company and calculate your tuition fee based on when you transferred, and how much of your Tuition Fee Loan has been paid to Leeds (see our 'Transferring from one University to another' section in the Changes in Circumstances webpage for further information).
+Your new University will inform the Student Loans Company and calculate your tuition fee based on when you transferred, and how much of your Tuition Fee Loan has been paid to Leeds.
+Use the 'Transferring from one University to another' section on the Changes in Circumstances webpage for further information.
 If we have already received an instalment of your tuition fee from the Student Loans Company, your new university will not charge you again for that term, but you'll need to make sure you check in with their Student Finance department as soon as you arrive.

 If you are an international student with a Tier 4 visa and are transferring to another University, you will need to check that they will assign you a new Confirmation of Acceptance for Studies (CAS).
 You will need to leave the UK to make another visa application.
-Make sure you consult the Student Visa Advice team if you have any questions.
+Make sure to email the Student Visa Advice team if you have any questions.